Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Ronald Acuna Jr. (.250 batting average in his past 10 games), take on starting pitcher Jakob Junis and the San Francisco Giants at Truist Park, Sunday at 1:35 PM ET.
+The Atlanta Braves and Ronald Acuna Jr. (.488 slugging percentage over his past 10 games, including two homers), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Giants.
+In his most recent game, he racked up two hits (going 2-for-4) against the Mets.

 Ronald Acuña Jr. Game Info & Props vs. the Giants